-Well, that’s exactly what I did this year and after only 3 weeks, my herbs are so out of control amazingly bushy and loving life back there despite the early summer heat we’ve had that I’m now actually panicking about how I’m going to use this much cilantro, basil and parsley.
+After only 3 weeks, my herbs are so out of control amazingly bushy and loving life back there despite the early summer heat we’ve had that I’m now actually panicking about how I’m going to use this much cilantro, basil and parsley.

 So with an overly ambitious zucchini purchase (I’m doing a 30 day paleo challenge with Julie this month and bought all the veg in sight last week), I decided to stuff them full of hummus and top them with a bruschetta mixture to start attacking the basil explosion on the deck.

 It’s crazy there are still people out there that don’t know what hummus is considering the quantities we eat in this house, but apparently you’re out there.

-Once you’re hooked, which will be after the first bite, you’ll realize all the things you can use it for besides just snacking, like these hummus stuffed zucchini.
+Once you’re hooked (which will be after the first bite), you’ll realize all the things you can use it for besides just snacking, like these hummus stuffed zucchini.

-Then, get to work on the recipe.
+Then, get to work on this hummus stuffed zucchini recipe.

 Love this recipe for hummus stuffed zucchini?

-Serving Size: 1
+Nutrition Information:Yield: 6 Serving Size: 1

 *This post is sponsored by Sabra as part of my work with them as a Sabra Tastemaker.
 All content and opinions are my own.